ngallo/ngallo.github.io/content/about.md

 +++
 title = "About"
-description = "Software Architect specialized in enterprise-grade applications, distributed systems, devops, and cloud-native solutions.
+description = "Software architect for enterprise systems & distributed architectures.
+Focused on identities and authorization (authZ), including decentralized models.
 Creator of ZTAuth* and Permguard." date = "2025-04-15" aliases = ["about", "about-us"] author = "Nicola Gallo"